pskgokul/project-help/readme.md

 ## How you will be graded

 From the `topics.md` document:
 > Some of these topics may be easier or harder to write about depending on at what length they were discussed in class.
-This will be taken into account while grading, with somewhat fewer details and less depth expected for more complex or well-discussed topics.
+Some of these topics were not discussed in class, but are very closely related to what was discussed in class.
+This will be taken into account while grading, with somewhat fewer details and less depth or "strictness" expected for more complex or less-discussed topics.
+In this vein, a uniformly knowledgeable person would find all of these topics equally challenging (or easy!).
+In practice, I recommend prioritizing topics that seem interesting to you (or suggest your own, if you like!).

 ### Rubric